SBA Loan Processing Time: How Long Does the Process Take?

 If you applied for the SBA’s Paycheck Protection Program (PPP) loan, note that you can still apply for other SBA disaster loans.
 The only caveat is that you can’t use both loans for the same business purpose.

-Why Wait for an SBA Loan?
+Why Wait to Get Approved for an SBA Loan?

 While an SBA loan can take some time, it’s often worthwhile because of the many benefits it offers.
 Several of the most noteworthy perks of SBA loans include: